Sirona Biochem (CVE:SBM) Shares Down 18.8% – Here’s Why

-Shares of Sirona Biochem Corp.
-(CVE:SBM – Get Free Report) fell 18.8% during trading on Tuesday .
+Sirona Biochem Corp.
+(CVE:SBM – Get Free Report)’s stock price dropped 18.8% during trading on Tuesday .
 The company traded as low as C$0.07 and last traded at C$0.07.
-112,944 shares changed hands during mid-day trading, an increase of 44% from the average session volume of 78,445 shares.
+Approximately 112,944 shares were traded during trading, an increase of 44% from the average daily volume of 78,445 shares.
 The stock had previously closed at C$0.08.

 About Sirona Biochem